One question that you may have had in mind for some time is should a woman make the first move – especially if she’s older.

 It’s important to know when you should take the lead, and when you should allow her to make a move on you – even if it’s subtle.

 When you’re together with an older woman, it’s crucial to understand when you should or shouldn’t make a bold move.
 Picking up women is no easy task, especially if you're either inexperienced or she's crazy hot.
 This is why it's important to know exactly what to do.

 This is true if you are meeting her for the first time in a bar or if you took our advice and tried online dating (check out our list of the best dating sites for meeting older women if you are curious).

 While mistakes will naturally occur from time to time, it’s in your best interest to make the right decisions as often as possible.

 To help you better understand which situations you should or shouldn’t make the first move, let’s examine five common scenarios where you’ll naturally consider making a move on an older woman.

-Whether you met her at work, through a mutual friend, or online dating is irrelevant.
+Whether you met her at a club, work, through a mutual friend, or online dating is irrelevant.

 At some point you’ll be looking to ask her out on a date.